 Natural Relief From Bug Bites

 - Ice – cold therapy can provide relief from itching and keep the swelling down.
 A cube of ice on the bite will numb the nerves so itching and pain are reduced.
-It is a temporary natural anti-itch for bug bites, but does provide quick relief.
+It is a temporary natural itch relief for bug bites, but does provide quick relief.

 - Real Aloe – I was fortunate enough to walk through a Hawaiian jungle a number of years ago.
 But the experience left me literally covered in bites from head to toe.
 I was miserable.
 An elderly Hawaiian gardener saw my skin.
 He told me to wait and disappeared into his garden.
 He came back with a spear from the aloe plant.
 Breaking it in half, he squeezed the gel onto my bites.
 He gave me the aloe piece and told me to apply it several times a day and the bites would go away quickly.
 Aloe is VERY soothing on the skin and great for itching and swelling.
 Try to use the real plant if possible rather than a bottle of processed gel from the store.
 The only caveat here is that aloe allergies do exist, so know your own skin and any sensitivity you may have.